WiceDe/snazzy-sdk/README.md

 ### snazzySDK.setWebhookUrl()

-You need to set a webhook to send an match data.
+You need to set a webhookUrl to send an match data.
 The url can also set when creating the sdk instance.
 If changed later the newest webhookUrl will be used for sending.

 ```
 sdk.setWebhookUrl(url)